LXU Long Call Strategy

 Frequently asked questions

-- A long call on LXU is the long call strategy applied to LXU (stock).
+A long call on LXU is the long call strategy applied to LXU (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With LXU stock trading near $14.56, the strikes shown on this page are snapped to the nearest listed LXU chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With LXU stock at $10.24 on the most recent close, the strikes shown on this page are snapped to the nearest listed LXU chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the LXU long call priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+The breakeven for the LXU long call priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current LXU market-implied 1-standard-deviation expected move is approximately 18.98%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The LXU market-implied 1-standard-deviation expected move in the same options snapshot is approximately 14.16%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.